How to Report an Insurance Incident

 Claim Processing Begins

 Your adjuster contacts you to schedule an inspection or request additional documentation.
-Track every update in real time via your claim status portal.
+Learn more about claim stages on our understanding claim status guide.

 Reporting a Claim — FAQ